 Types indicate what kind of issue we are looking at.
 Issues can be recorded as clashes, code violations, requests, finance, solutions, etc.

-The disciplines attribute is the only attribute that allows for multiple field selection.
+The Discipline attribute, which can be renamed Label, Trade or Work package, is the only attribute that allows for multiple field selection.
 We are essentially stamping all the disciplines that may be involved on that specific issue.
 This allows us to cross reference issues when applying filters to our issues page.

-The priority assigned to an issue indicates its severity in the project.
+The priority attribute, which can be renamed Importance or Severity, refers to the priority assigned to an issue and indicates its severity in the project.
 The level of concern is also defined in a BIM Execution plan.
 The colors of the issue priority are commonly used to display our issues because with a quick glance we can see the more severe issues we need resolved.

 The ability to add up to 6 custom attributes is possible by clicking the Blue Plus button at the end of the attribute row and defining the needed attributes name.
-Fields such as Cost, Level, and Grid are popular among the custom attributes added to a project.
+Fields such as Cost and Grid are popular among the custom attributes added to a project.

 Custom vs. Predefined Value